CommanderBuffin/introsde-2017-assignment-1/README.md

 }
 ```

-The following code is used to display the activity place value given a personId from the XML file after the person parsing
+The following code displays the activity place value given a personId from the XML file after the person parsing

 ```Java
 public static String getActivityPlace(String personId) throws XPathExpressionException {